-But right now across West Virginia, working families have few--if any-- options for affordable quality child care.
+Right now across West Virginia, working families have few–if any– options for affordable quality child care.

 While the median annual cost for a child under four in a full-time childcare center is $8,320 dollars, a single parent making minimum wage in West Virginia only makes $18,200.
 Working class parents essentially have two options, both awful: “I can stay home, and lose wages.
 Or I can go to work, lose time with my child, and still be unable to make ends meet.”

-Currently, the cost of childcare is not only unaffordable: for too many families it’s completely unavailable, especially in rural areas, where 3 in 5 communities lack childcare options, and home visiting reaches just a fraction of the families who could benefit from programs like Parents as Teachers, Mountain State Healthy Families and Maternal Infant Health Outreach Workers (MIHOW).
+Currently, the cost of childcare is not only unaffordable: for too many families it’s completely unavailable, especially in rural areas, where 3 in 5 communities lack childcare option.

 It doesn’t have to be this way.

-- Immediately raise the income limit for child care subsidies to 400 percent of the federal poverty level, increasing access to childcare for more than ten thousand more working families, each year.
+- Raise the income limit for child care subsidies to 400 percent of the federal poverty level, increasing access to childcare for more than ten thousand more working families, each year

-- Phase in evidence-based voluntary home visiting programs (aka In-Home Family Education) in every county for families who are expecting or raising young children ages 0-3, and who want to participate.
+- Phase in evidence-based voluntary home visiting programs (aka In-Home Family Education) for families who are expecting or raising young children ages 0-3, and who want to participate.

 - Implement a quality improvement system for child care, which will increase the pay and training available to child care workers.

 No one politician or slate of candidates can win this plan alone.
 We need you.